TingChunH/TCLab/Members.md

 # Members

-Our lab brings together students from physics, electronics, and materials science backgrounds who are interested in exploring semiconductor devices, two-dimensional materials, and spintronics.
+Our lab brings together students who are interested in semiconductor fabrication, emerging quantum materials, and the application of artificial intelligence in scientific research.

 ---